 Requirement Description Validation All systems must be validated to ensure accurate, reliable and consistent processing in accordance with expected performance.
-Systems must provide secure, computer-generated, Audit Trails time-stamped audit trails to record the actions of creating, modifying or deleting electronic records.
-Systems must be able to store, protect and quickly Retention, protection, reproducibility recover records for the entire defined data retention and recovery of recordings period.
+Audit Trails Systems must provide secure, computer-generated, Audit Trails time-stamped audit trails to record the actions of creating, modifying or deleting electronic records.
+Detention protection reproducibility Systems must be able to store, protect and quickly recover records for the entire defined data retention Retention, protection, reproducibility and recovery of recordings period.
 They must be able to reproduce records in an electronic and readable form.
-Controls must exist for access to system execution and Control of documents maintenance documentation, review, distribution and use.
+Control of documents Controls must exist for access to system execution and Control of documents maintenance documentation, review, distribution and USE.
 Systems must limit access to qualified and authorized Access security personnel only.
-In open systems, additional security , measures must be taken to ensure access security (see also 21 CFR Part 11.30).
+In open systems, additional security measures must be taken to ensure access security (see also 21 CFR Part 11.30).
 Systems must provide measures to ensure that use is limited to the original holders only and that any attempted use by third parties is detected and promptly reported.
 Non-biometric systems must use two separate identification mechanisms (user ID/password).
-The user ID and password must be entered prior to a signature Electronic signature session and at least the password must be entered for each subsequent signature during the same session.
+The user ID and password must be entered prior to a signature session and at least the password must be entered for Electronic signature each subsequent signature during the same session.
+Licettorne signature cach subscripting the same session.
 Electronic signatures must not be reused or reassigned.
 The purpose of an electronic signature must be clearly stated.
 Finally, systems must include measures to prevent forgery of electronic signatures by standard tools.
 Written procedures must be in place to hold individuals accountable for actions taken under the cover of their electronic signature.
 Written certification that all electronic signatures used Certificat for the FDA are as binding as traditional handwritten signatures must be provided to the regional FDA office.